Distracted Driving Accident Lawyers in Jacksonville

 - Adjusting stereos or entertainment systems

 Any task that interferes with a driver’s ability to concentrate fully on the road and cars around them constitutes distraction.
 Taking your eyes off the road for any reason for a mere five seconds while traveling at 55mph is equivalent to traveling the length of an entire football field blindfolded.
-It’s no wonder that distracted drivers cause thousands of accidents every year.
+It’s no wonder that there are thousands of distracted driving car accidents every year.

 A visually or cognitively distracted driver can mean the difference between a safe route home, and a crash that can change your life forever.
 Running red lights, stop signs and speeding are all consequences of distracted driving behavior – and so are accidents.